dgageot/repet/documentation/workbook-en.md

 }
 ```

-1. Then you execute the `Server` class et open up a browser and aim it towards http://localhost:8080
+1. Then you execute the `Server` class, open a browser and aim it towards http://localhost:8080
-If everything goes to plan, just about now, you'll feel less inclined to use weblo or tomcat, monday at work.
+If everything goes according to the to plan, just about now, you'll feel less inclined to use weblo or tomcat, monday at work.

-( if you're on the fancy side of stuff, and that you change your working dir, I know crazy but some of you do it, you'll have to point your working dir to the root of your app.It's usually done in the working dir input field in the run class dialog of your IDE )
+(If you're on the fancy side of stuff, and that you change your working dir, I know crazy but some of you do it, you'll have to point your working dir to the root of your app.
+It's usually done in the working dir input field in the run class dialog of your IDE)

 ## Server Side Mustaches with Handlebars

- 1. We have some kind of server side templating (logic less) Tu peux utiliser le templating coté serveur
+ 1. Fluent-http provides some kind of server side, logic less, templating.

-change your server to the following, we add a route to '/' which setup a conference variable with a random value.
+Change your server to the following, we add a route to '/' which defines a conference variable to be used in your template.

 ```java
 public class Server {